-What a lot of people dont know is Google serves you a result based on your locality and what it thinks you need to see.
+What a lot of people don’t know is Google serves you a result based on your locality and what it thinks you need to see.
 This is good in a way, it serves you relevant results for where you are.
-If you search for “photo restoration” its likely you’ll get results of somewhere near you.
-If you are checking your own business on the search engines its likely you’ll be at the top due to your locale.
+If you search for “photo restoration” it is likely you’ll get results of somewhere near you.
+If you are checking your own business on the search engines it is likely you’ll be at the top due to your locale.

 As you can see you’ll get a few results in the top section underlined by a grey line and sometimes highlighted in pink.
 These slots are reserved for paying companies who prefer to burn money to get to the top.
 These aren’t natural listings they have paid to be there.
-Perhaps they dont have the grounding or history of long standing service to be found naturally by Google.
-Its always temping to select the first one isn’t it?
-In this example there are 3 companies paying for position’s, curiously 2 of them UK companies.
-In the natural world wide listings below the grey ruler line, the first 2 are US based companies and then a UK company.
+Perhaps they don’t have the grounding or history of long-standing service to be found naturally by Google.
+It is always tempting to select the first one, isn’t it?
+In this example, there are 3 companies paying for position’s, curiously 2 of the UK companies.
+In the natural worldwide listings below the grey ruler line, the first 2 are US based companies and then a UK company.
 That’s us!
-Google always seems to favor US companies first.
-Of course the results will vary and do quite often.
+Google always seems to favour US companies first.
+Of course, the results will vary and do quite often.
 This is the .com search for the world which not everyone needs or wants.

 In the next example and again logged out of my Google account so it does not skew the results I’ll use the UK search engine for Google.